kennedywee/ulasan/README.md

 - [ ] Responsiveness: Ensures the application adapts seamlessly to various screen sizes and devices, providing a consistent user experience across desktop, tablet, and mobile platforms.

 and many more, including zero-downtime architectures.

+Note: busy with other things atm, will continue dev soon!